What is leukemia

 Symptoms of leukemia

-A person gets tired easily, feels a little energized, weak.
+A person gets tired easily and feels a little energized, and weak.

 Pale skin color.

 Small red spots on the skin (called petechiae), and purple spots on the skin.